kell18/head-first-scala/src/main/resources/resources.md

 - Environment: Intellij with Scala plugin are quite nice.
 VS Code with Metals plugin super as well.
 Eclipse Scala IDE seems a bit outdated to me.
 - Be patient, don't expect that you'll know everything after one book or course, Scala is a scale, you'll have something to learn for some time. ;)
 - Experienced buddy in Scala or any other functional language could help you a lot, or you can ask any questions in Scala gitter channels as well.
+- Don't be lured by Akka Actors marketing bullshit.
+It is too powerful tool and hence hardly composable and extendable.
+Try to use simpler technologies if you have complex concurrency case (eg Monix).
+Also Akka contradicts some of the functional programming aspects Scala trying to bring, so it's not so good for your Scala level.